marvinjason/elevator-simulator/README.md

 #Elevator Simulator

-An elevator simulator implemented using Java Swing.
+An elevator simulator with actual animation implemented using Java Swing.

 There are only two controls: the start and stop buttons.